Compositional Generalisation with Structured Reordering and Fertility Layers: Conclusion

 \section{Conclusion}

-We present a flexible end-to-end differentiable model for structured NLP tasks.
-It obtains its flexibility from the composition of a fertility layer followed by a reordering layer.
+We presented a flexible end-to-end differentiable model for structured NLP tasks.
+It predicts the output sequence from the input by composing a fertility layer with a reordering layer.
 The evaluation shows that our model performs well in structural generalisation setups, in particular when the model has to generalise to longer examples than seen during training.
 In contrast, the accuracy of standard seq2seq models drops sharply on longer examples.

-The efficient fertility layer introduced in this work may be useful in other scenarios as well, \eg in non-autoregressive machine translation.
+The efficient fertility layer introduced in this work may be useful in other scenarios as well, \eg in non-autoregressive machine translation, or for (unsupervised) sentence compression when the fertility is restricted to 0 or 1.
+Future work could also investigate other structured layers and the best ways of composing and training them.